yannikbuhl/gie/README.md

 United Kingdom and Ukraine).
 They provide a REST API for their AGSI+ transparency platform to retrieve data on country level, operator level and facility level.
 Data include information on, e.g., the filling level, overall capacity, inflow or outflow.
-In order to use `{giedata}`, you have to register for an API key on the [AGSI+ website](https://agsi.gie.eu/).
+In order to use `{gie}`, you have to register for an API key on the [AGSI+ website](https://agsi.gie.eu/).

 In spring of 2022, Gas Infrastructure Europe (GIE) provided a complete